stormpath/stormpath.github.io/dotnet/aspnetcore/latest/_sources/api_authentication.rst.txt

 You'll need a way to securely distribute these API keys to your users.
 In a production application, you can use the `Stormpath .NET SDK`_ to generate the API keys programmatically and allow your users to view or download the key pairs.

+For more details, see the `API Key Authentication`_ topic in the .NET SDK documentation.

 .. _http_basic:

 HTTP Basic authentication